Welcome to ITS•MARC by TLC, a leader in metadata since 1974

-ITS.MARC contains data only, no software.
+ITS•MARC contains data only, no software.
 To get to the data, you need a web browser or a Z39.50 client.
-For Z39.50, you could use a cataloging program like BiblioFile, Library.Solution Cataloging, ITS for Windows, or those included with some ILS systems ( , , etc.), or you can use a like or To view more than summary information, you also need a user name and password.
-To get set up, contact TLC's Inside Sales team.
-ITS.MARC is available on 30-day free trial.
+For Z39.50, you could use a cataloging program like BiblioFile, Library•Solution Cataloging, ITS for Windows, or those included with some ILS systems ( , , etc.), or you can use a like or To view more than summary information, you also need a user name and password.
+If not a current user please sign up for an ITS•MARC Trial below:

 MARC authority records can only be downloaded via Z39.50.

-Downloading via Z39.50: When your library orders ITS.MARC or sets up trial account, you are automatically entitled to TLC's BiblioFile cataloging software package.
-If you have Library.Solution, you already have a Z39.50-aware utility: Library.Solution Cataloging.
+Downloading via Z39.50: When your library orders ITS•MARC or sets up trial account, you are automatically entitled to TLC's BiblioFile cataloging software package.
+If you have Library•Solution, you already have a Z39.50-aware utility: Library•Solution Cataloging.
 BiblioFile supersedes TLC's earlier cataloging products ITS for Windows and the old DOS-based BiblioFile Cataloging.
-You can or order it on CD.
+You can or order BiblioFile on CD.

 Searching via the web does have a few advantages over most cataloging programs except BiblioFile*:

 - Boolean (combination) search option

 - Begins-with searching for text terms (title, author, subject)

 - The display and availability of jacket art and other content